ghiandFe/game_deals_frontend/README.md

 ## TESTING THE APPLICATION

-To run the test, use the command
+To run the test, use the command:

 ```sh
 $ npm test
 ```

+> If the tests do not start automatically, press "a" to run them all.

+When the tests have been executed press "q" to exit.

 ## START THE APPLICATION